 Step 3: How to submit your residential deck permit application

-Schedule an a Building Permit Intake Appointment.
+Schedule a Building Permit Intake Appointment.

 Smaller projects are submitted through the Single PDF process.